 9 Things Every History Buff Should Do in Shipshewana

-You can bring Shipshewana's past to life by visiting the following events and attractions.
+You can bring Shipshewana's past to life by visiting the following events and attractions in Amish Country Indiana.

 You know you're a history buff when you love to know the story behind each destination you travel to.

 To make your trip even more memorable, consider staying in the Farmstead Inn - a beautiful hotel centrally located in Shipshewana that was modeled after the Amish homesteads that dot the area.

 Photo Courtesy of: VisitShipshewana.org, Menno Hof Listing